 SLAVERY, AN INSTITUTION THAT DIVIDED A NATION AND THE TRIAL OF THE SLAVE SHIP WANDERER

-Through this online exhibit the chronicle of the Wanderer is explored, along with the historical context within which this intriguing story unfolded.
-The history of the slave trade is examined along with U.S. legislation regarding slavery such as the abolition of the Slave Trade Law, the Fugitive Slave Act, and the Kansas-Nebraska Act.
+Through this online exhibit the chronicle of the Wanderer is explored, along with the historic context within which this intriguing story unfolded.
+The history of the slave trade is examined along with U.S. legislation regarding slavery, such as the abolition of the Slave Trade Law, the Fugitive Slave Act, and the Kansas-Nebraska Act.
 The influence of John Brown's abolitionist actions and the historic and stunning Dred Scott Supreme Court decision are also featured.
-Finally, the culpable actions of a group of radical Southerns known as the "Fire Eaters" are also revealed.
+Finally, the culpable actions of a group of radical Southerners known as the "Fire Eaters" are also revealed.

 CHARTING A COURSE: THE QUEST OF GIRL SCOUT MARINERS